a30001539/terraform-provider-azurerm/website/docs/r/data_factory_integration_runtime_self_hosted.html.markdown

 The following arguments are supported:

-* `data_factory_name` - (Required) Changing this forces a new Data Factory to be created.
+* `data_factory_name` - (Required) Changing this forces a new Data Factory Integration Runtime to be created.

 * `name` - (Required) The name which should be used for this Data Factory.
-Changing this forces a new Data Factory to be created.
+Changing this forces a new Data Factory Integration Runtime to be created.

 * `resource_group_name` - (Required) The name of the Resource Group where the Data Factory should exist.
-Changing this forces a new Data Factory to be created.
+Changing this forces a new Data Factory Integration Runtime to be created.

 ---